AtriSaxena/atrisaxena/README.md

 I am Atri Saxena.

-- 🔭 I’m currently working on NLP and Computer Vision.
+- 🔭 I’m currently working on some projects using ReactJS, NodeJS and MongoDB.

 - 🌱 I’m currently learning Health Care AI and Android Developement with Kotlin.